gillesdami/native-rockstar/README.md

 ## Contrib

-Contribs are welcome, if you find a bug please quote the rockstar docs and if you have a PR add a relevant test, we aim to follow the types definition from [issue/97](https://github.com/dylanbeattie/rockstar/issues/97).
+Contribs are welcome, if you find a bug please quote the rockstar docs and if you have a PR add a relevant test.
+We aim to follow the types definition from [issue/97](https://github.com/dylanbeattie/rockstar/issues/97).

 ## Misc